dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/search-results.jpg

 Note that the unfiltered search results include everything:
-Your actual content is displayed as well as topic types, topicmaps, association types etc.
+Your actual content is displayed as well as topic types, Topicmaps, association types etc.

 .. _user-advanced-search-filter-types: